What kind of degree is granted with the completion of the program?

-There are four weekend-long, on-campus residencies required as part of the program.
+There are three weekend-long, on-campus residencies required as part of the program.
 These are held at the Fort Lauderdale, Florida campus.
 Residencies are taken with specific courses and therefore are offered at specific times during the program.
 When following a typical student program plan, students will complete one residency per semester during the first year of the program and a final residency while completing the practicum experience.

 Can a student choose a part-time or full-time attendance option?

 Because of the intensive nature of the program, students are recommended to take two or three courses per term.
 Students wishing to take more or less courses can discuss options with their academic advisor.
 Note that each term is 16-weeks in length.

 How long does it take to complete the program?